-Olkaria is also the location of a new geothermal spa (Figure 5), built by KenGen in the tradition of the Blue Lagoon in Iceland (Mangi, 2013).
-There is not much spa or public bathing tradition in Kenya, but it may create a new interest in this and will certainly be popular among tourists in the Naivasha area.
+Olkaria is also the location of a new geothermal spa (Figure 5), built by KenGen in the tradition of the Blue Lagoon in Iceland (Mangi, 2015).
+There is not much spa or public bathing tradition in Kenya, but the Olkaria Spa may certainly create an interest in this and has been quite popular among tourists in the Naivasha area.